thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Add data keys such as "address", "contactPerson", "email", and "phone";'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-markdown-card-widget-8-pe.png
-        title: 'Navigate to the "Appearance" tab, and fill in the "Markdown/HTML pattern" and "Markdown/HTML CSS" sections using the values from the documentation;'
+        title: 'Navigate to the "Appearance" tab.
+Turn on the "Use markdown/HTML value function" option, and fill in the "Use markdown/HTML value function" and "Markdown/HTML CSS" sections using the values from the documentation;'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-markdown-card-widget-9-pe.png
         title: 'Navigate to the "Widget card" tab, turn off "Enable fullscreen" and "Enable data export" options, and then click "Add" to confirm adding the widget;'